.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Where's the best shopping?

-In general, we recommend that you purchase souvenirs and craft items, such as ceramics, at shops that specialize in the manufacture of these objects.
+In general, we recommend that you purchase souvenirs and craft items, such as ceramics, at shops that specialise in the manufacture of these objects.
 A souvenir shop or stand that sells everything from porcelain to ceramics to medieval-style marionettes is not likely to have the selection and quality of items available from specialty shops that make the wares they sell.
 That said, there are some shops at Taormina and Monreale which retail the products of various manufacturers and offer a good choice of items.

 The specialty guideline also applies to fashion items.
 A leather shop, even if it is not large, will offer a better choice and quality of merchandise than a department store that sells various items, though department stores in Italy are not very large.
 So it's best to buy things like silks (neckties, scarves) and leathers (belts, purses) at specialty shops.
-In fact, specialty shops are the norm in Italy, whatever you're looking for, and the prices are usually good.
+In fact, specialty shops are the norm in Italy, whatever you're looking for, and the prices are usually fair.

 Return to the top of this page.